This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Getting Started

 So, to get started on procrastinating, I tried to find the most perfect thread that I could.
 There are some really gorgeous plant dyed, organic cotton threads online, but they were not exactly in a beginner's price range.
 Then I tried Marketplace, and could only get wacky colours from people that I couldn't even seem to meet up with.
-Poshmark and Etsy second hand didn't make sense because the shipping was more than the item.
+Poshmark and Etsy's second hand options didn't make sense because the shipping was more than the item itself.

-I ended up asking on my local Buy Nothing Group on Facebook (yes, I am truly there for these groups and Marketplace) and had some success.
+I ended up asking on my local Buy Nothing Group on Facebook and had some success.
 It was kind of funny, the lady didn't know my address and volunteered to drop it off at my place but I didn't get the message on time.
 So, she dropped it off (or rather, hung it from a stop sign) and told me where it was.
 This has for sure been my most interesting pick up from my Buy Nothing group to date.

 The baggie of embroidery floss was hung on a local stop sign near my home - what a dedicated, generous person!